gardener/garden-setup/README.md

 1. The Gardener itself, but also garden-setup can only handle kubeconfigs with standard authentication methods (basic auth, token, ...).
 Authentication methods that require a third party tool, e.g. the `aws` or `gcloud` CLI, are not supported.

-    - If you created the base cluster using GKE, you can convert your `kubeconfig` file to one that uses basic authentication by using the `sow convertkubeconfig` command:
+    If you don't have a kubeconfig with a supported method of authentication, you can use this workaround: create a serviceaccount, grant it cluster-admin privileges by adding it to the corresponding `ClusterRoleBinding`, and construct a kubeconfig using that serviceaccount's token.
+[Here](README.md#adding-a-service-account-authentication-token-to-a-kubeconfig-file) is an example on how to do it manually.
+Alternatively, you can use the following command:

     ```bash
     sow convertkubeconfig
     ```
-      When asked for credentials, enter the ones that the GKE dashboard shows when clicking on `show credentials`.

-      `sow` will replace the file specified in `landscape.cluster.kubeconfig` of your `acre.yaml` file by a kubeconfig file that uses basic authentication.

-      The basic autentication is disabled by default starting with Kubernetes `1.12`, [see more details here](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#restrict_authn_methods).

-      In case it is disabled on your cluster, the following command can be used to enable it:

-      ```bash
-      gcloud container clusters update <your-cluster> --enable-basic-auth
-      ```

-    - If you are not using GKE and don't know how to get a kubeconfig with standard authentication, you can also create a serviceaccount, grant it cluster-admin privileges by adding it to the corresponding `ClusterRoleBinding`, and construct a kubeconfig using that serviceaccount's token.
-[Look at an example here](README.md#adding-a-service-account-authentication-token-to-a-kubeconfig-file)
+    It will create a namespace with a serviceaccount in it and a clusterrolebinding which binds this serviceaccount to the `cluster-admin` role.
+Note that this replaces the kubeconfig which is referenced in the acre.yaml file.
+Also, there is currently no command to cleanup the resources created by this command, you will have to remove the namespace as well as the clusterrolebinding named `garden-setup-auth` manually if you want them cleaned up (the kubeconfig will then stop working).

 1. Open a second terminal window which current directory is your `landscape` directory.
 Set the `KUBECONFIG` environment variable as specified in `landscape.cluster.kubeconfig`, and watch the progress of the Gardener installation: